Sirius-social/sirius-sdk-python/how-tos/robotic_process_automation/README.rst

 Conclusions
 ==================
+In example above trust among Bank and Employer established avoiding necessity for both of them configure P2P relationships and develop difficult consensus procedures.
+Bank maintains self managed root-of-trust, so it can accept credentials issued by employer **X** because it is bank decision.
+Anon-Creds concept help cover trust issues avoiding to build direct relationship.
+Moreover, credential owner controls his data.

 Building trust environment to reduce transaction cost is complex task.
 Sirius communicator developed as **Indy Edge Agent**, is part of relationship building in human-friendly form (customers, employees, etc.).
 Another part of complexity is developing business/gov side of relationship via **Sirius SDK** solution that reduce time and money to implement work processes in Trust environment.

+Human was involved in demo business process in user friendly manner thanks to Virtual Assistance driven on Server-side of the independent companies (Bank & Employer) that was developed with **Sirius SDK**